RACE-Bench: A Reasoning-Augmented Benchmark for Repository-Level Code Agents on Feature Addition: Introduction

 To evaluate the effectiveness of \appname, we assess three representative code agents on the full benchmark using \texttt{DeepSeek} as the base model.
-The results reveal substantial performance variation across agents, with \texttt{Resolved Rate} ranging from 29\% to 70\%.
-Beyond final patch correctness, our reasoning evaluation shows that while code agents exhibit strong high-level intent comprehension, their performance degrades in a waterfall-like manner when translating goals into concrete tasks and execution plans.
-Furthermore, apply-success but test-fail cases are characterized by lower recall (a 35.7\% decrease) and higher over-prediction (a 94.1\% increase) compared with successful cases.
-We further extend the evaluation on \appname Lite by incorporating additional base LLMs.
+The results reveal substantial performance variation across agents, with \texttt{Resolved Rate} ranging from 29\% to 70\%. \dx{Beyond final patch correctness, our reasoning evaluation shows that code agents usually understand high-level intent, but their reference-alignment recall drops as reasoning becomes more concrete, from file localization to task steps.
+Furthermore, patches that can be applied but still fail the tests show 35.7\% lower reference-reasoning recall and 94.1\% higher over-prediction than successful patches.} We further extend the evaluation on \appname Lite by incorporating additional base LLMs.
 The results indicate that although the choice of base LLM influences agent performance, its impact is constrained by the agent architecture.
 Agents with better-designed frameworks maintain relatively stable performance across different base LLMs.

-\textbf{Contributions:} In summary, the main contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce \appname, a benchmark for evaluating repository-level code agents on feature addition tasks.
-It contains 528 real-world feature addition instances from 12 GitHub repositories, each equipped with executable patch verification and structured intermediate \emph{Reasoning Ground Truth}. \item We propose a dual-track evaluation framework that measures both patch correctness and intermediate reasoning quality through five structured reasoning modules, enabling fine-grained diagnosis beyond patch-only evaluation. \item We conduct a systematic study of three representative code agents with multiple base LLMs on \appname, revealing differences in effectiveness, reasoning behavior, and efficiency. \end{itemize}
+\textbf{Contributions:} In summary, the main contributions of this paper can be summarized as follows: \begin{itemize}[leftmargin=*] \item We introduce \appname, a repository-level feature-addition benchmark for code agents.
+It contains 528 real-world feature addition instances from 12 GitHub repositories, each equipped with executable patch verification and structured intermediate \dx{\emph{Reference Reasoning}}. \item We propose a dual-track evaluation framework that measures both patch correctness and \dx{reasoning alignment with developer-accepted trajectories} through five structured reasoning modules, enabling fine-grained diagnosis beyond patch-only evaluation. \item We conduct a systematic study of three representative code agents with multiple base LLMs on \appname, revealing differences in effectiveness, reasoning behavior, and efficiency. \end{itemize}

-In this section, we present the design and construction of \appname.
-We first provide an overview of the benchmark and its instance structure, then detail the benchmark construction pipeline.
-We subsequently describe the evaluation setting and conclude by introducing the evaluation metrics.